molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

 **

 # Configure MOLGENIS
-When are using MOLGENIS you have to understand some basic concepts.
+When you are using MOLGENIS you have to understand some basic concepts.

 **Structure:**
 * **Groups**